Depositing of Currency

 - Brunei coins.

-You will have to pay S$3.50 per 1,000 pieces of the following types of coins:
+You will have to pay S$3.50 per 1,000 pieces (before GST)* for the following types of coins:

 - Second Series coins (10-cent, 20-cent, 50-cent and 1-dollar).